-Most likely you will find squirrel poop near trees and bird feeders.
-But the outside of your house is not the only place you can find them.
+Most likely, you will find squirrel poop near trees and bird feeders.
+But outside your house is not the only place you can find them.

-How can you recognize squirrel droppings?
-Let's start with the comparison between the rats and squirrels' feces.
+How can you recognise squirrel droppings?
+Let's start with the comparison between the rats' and squirrels' feces.

-They do look quite alike as they both are smooth and dark brown in color with the difference being in that the squirrel ones are slightly bigger.
+They look quite alike as they both are smooth and dark brown in colour, the difference being that the squirrel ones are slightly bigger.

 Squirrel droppings size is around 9mm. cylindrical and with rounded edges.
 The diameter is about 8 mm.
-They tend to get lighter with age and the color changing to red or brown.
+They tend to get lighter with age, and their colour changes to red or brown.

-Squirrel droppings and urine can cause odor problems which can bring mold in the loft and with that health risks.
-Pheromones from the unpleasant smell coming from the squirrel poop can attract even more squirrels and with that even more problems.
+Squirrel droppings and urine can cause odour problems which can bring mould into the loft and, with that, health risks.
+Pheromones from the unpleasant smell of squirrel poop can attract even more squirrels and, with that, even more problems.

 Squirrels themselves can often bring fleas and ticks, diseases, allergic reactions from their fur and issues for those with asthma.

-If you intend to clean up the squirrel droppings you will have to start by removing them first.
+To clean up the squirrel droppings, you must remove them first.
 You can do that on hand or with a vacuum.

 If you decide to do it by hand, don't touch the squirrel poop directly.
 Put on a pair of rubber or latex gloves and a mask for protection.
 Use the vacuum to pick up the squirrel droppings if you want to do it faster and easier but with the right accessories.

-After finishing with that you need to sanitise the area to completely get rid of the bacteria.
+After finishing that, you must sanitise the area to eliminate the bacteria completely.
 Bleach and water will do the trick.
-Of course you'll need to let in some fresh air if possible.
+Of course, if possible, you'll need to let in some fresh air.
 If not, be very careful not to suffocate yourself.

 Red and grey squirrels are the most common species in London and across the UK.
-It’s good to know that red squirrels are in danger of extinction so be very careful not to harm them.
+It's good to know that red squirrels are in danger of extinction, so be careful not to harm them.

-Once squirrels are nesting somewhere inside the house it will be hard not to hear them or even see them entering the premice when they go looking for food.
+Once squirrels are nesting inside the house, it will be hard not to hear them or even see them entering the premises when they look for food.

-Once winter comes they will start searching for shelter.
-Inside they quickly get comfortable, get possessive making it even harder to get rid of them.
+Once winter comes, they will start searching for shelter.
+Inside they quickly get comfortable and get possessive, making it even harder to get rid of them.
 They can be quite problematic as they start chewing and ripping things like the ceiling and electrical wires.

 Did we mention the squirrel droppings?
 They can contaminate the cold water tanks.
-This might be the best time to call squirrel pest control services, removing the pesky rodents in a safe and humane way.
+This might be the best time to call squirrel pest control services and remove pesky rodents safely and humanely.

 Safe to say squirrels can cause a lot of problems.
-That doesn't mean you should look at them as something bad.
-They’re still cute and fluffy and you can enjoy their company in the park, but it’s always good to be informed and ready if they decide to become your roommates.
+That doesn't mean you should look at them as something terrible.
+They're still cute and fluffy, and you can enjoy their company in the park, but it's always good to be informed and ready if they decide to become your roommates.